Cimbali/pympress/README.md

 ## If you have python

-Run the following command in your shell:
+Run the following command in your shell (or replace `python3 -m pip` with `python -m pip` or just `pip`):

-`python3 -m pip install git+https://github.com/Cimbali/pympress#egg=pympress` (or replace `python3 -m pip` with `python -m pip` or just `pip`).
+    python3 -m pip install git+https://github.com/Cimbali/pympress#egg=pympress

 If you don't have pip, see [the python documentation on installing](https://docs.python.org/3.5/installing/index.html).
-If after installing pympress doesn't run, check that you have all [the dependencies](https://github.com/Cimbali/pympress#dependencies).
+You may also want to check that you have all [the dependencies](https://github.com/Cimbali/pympress#dependencies).

 ### From source